askore/capstone2014-firefoxOS/README.md

 Selenium (https://selenium-release.storage.googleapis.com/2.44/selenium-server-standalone-2.44.0.jar) is also needed to run the Nightwatch tests.
 The included configuration file will automatically start Selenium when the tests are run.

-Due to limitations with Selenium and local files on Travis, the tests are currently set to use a version of the app hosted on an Amazon EC2 instance.
-You should change the tests.js file to use the index.html file on your local machine.
-Alternatively, you can host the app on your own server and direct the test.js file to use that address instead.
-You should not assume that the provided webhost will be available.
+Grunt is configured to run Nightwatch whenever `grunt build` or `grunt test` are executed.
+On `grunt build` the `examples/tests/test.js` folder is edited to the change the path to the battest app's `index.html` file to be the absolute path to the copy on your local machine.

-Use `nightwatch -t examples/tests/test.js` to run the tests
+You can use `nightwatch -t examples/tests/test.js` to run the tests manually, if desired.

 #### NetBeans
 ##### Downloading NetBeans and Loading Project